rsm-gh/phantom-player/README.md

 foo-700 -> 701
 ```

-B) When you select multiple files:
+B) By selecting multiple rows:

-You will be asked to select a directory, and once you select it will try to find the missing episodes by matching their name.
-If the names have modifications, it won't find them.
+You will be asked to select a directory, and the player will try to find the missing episodes
+by matching their exact name.

+**The font-colors depend on your Desktop theme.*

 ### Location of the program files
 + Configuration File: `~/.config/phantom-player.ini`